 Covid-19 as a Catalyst

 The spread of Covid-19 has forced the already growing trend of working remotely to accelerate rapidly.
-LTPAC and Senior Living providers are certainly no exception to this as they are on the frontlines of the battle against the pandemic.
+Senior Living providers are certainly no exception to this as they are on the frontlines of the battle against the pandemic.

-The health and safety of residents and staff will always be the primary driver for decision making in the LTPAC and Senior Living industry.
+The health and safety of residents and staff will always be the primary driver for decision making in the Senior Living industry.
 While caregiving activities require person to person interaction, providers have been transitioning as much of their workforce as possible to working remotely in an effort to reduce the risk to all parties especially the vulnerable resident population.

 While this shift does not come without challenges, it does not have to mean a reduction in individual productivity, caregiving quality, employee engagement, or team collaboration.
 Instead these new conditions and parameters have created an opportunity for organizations to try new approaches and tools to communicate and collaborate.

 Fewer people physically working together equals a reduction in the daily interactions that help foster efficient communication and culture.
 In an industry already dealing with a vulnerable population and high employee turnover many industry executives are also now concerned about decreased employee engagement as well as a potential lack of transparency and accountability for what is happening day to day.

 Microsoft Teams is the perfect tool to address this concern.
 Teams, as it is known for short, is a central platform for departments and groups to communicate, collaborate, and coordinate.
 The Teams application combines video conferencing, instant messaging, voice calls, calendar sharing and more.
 Teams is an easy way to bring digital connection across your onsite and remote staff.